 In a previous article (5 reasons to add PSP to your graphic toolbox), we mentioned that one great feature of PaintShop Pro was its scripting abilities.
 It can run scripts, it can record scripts, and a user can code scripts.
 But what are they?
 Many veteran PaintShop Pro users have never used scripts, either because they don’t know about them, or because they are afraid of using them.
-So, let’s shed some light over this fantastic feature.
+So, let’s shed some light on this fantastic feature.

 What are scripts anyways?